 No matter how careful you are, parenting means it’s impossible to avoid the occasional worrisome scenario.
-While most parents tote a basic first aid kit, doctors recommend carrying these eight items to treat wounds and stop bleeding if you find yourself too far from a medical professional, as well as preventative items such as sunscreen and hand sanitizer.
+While most parents tote a basic first aid kit, doctors recommend carrying these 10 items to treat wounds and stop bleeding if you find yourself too far from a medical professional, as well as preventative items such as sunscreen and hand sanitizer.
 And, of course, don’t leave home without a face mask.